BOJ cuts growth forecast, unveils outline of climate scheme - Up News Info

 TOKYO — The Bank of Japan cut this fiscal year’s growth forecast on Friday but maintained its view the economy was headed for a moderate recovery, a sign monetary policy will be in a holding pattern for some time.

-At its two-day rate review that ended on Friday, the BOJ also released an outline of its new scheme aimed at boosting funding for activities combating climate change.
+The BOJ also released an outline of its new scheme aimed at boosting funding for activities combating climate change, which will offer banks long-term loans at zero interest.

-It will offer zero-interest funds for a period of a year that can be rolled over any number of times to financial institutions, the outline showed.

 Article content